The vine and the branches

 The Greek word translated 'glory' in this verse means to give praise and honour to someone; to recognize them as being great, important or excellent.

 If we allow Jesus Christ to live his life in us we will bear much fruit.
-That will honour our Father in heaven.
-By manifesting his nature on earth we will show the world that God is great, important and excellent and worthy to be praised, and that we are true disciples of his Son.
+That will show that we are his disciples and will glorify his Father on earthrevealing him to be great, important and excellent, and worthy of honour and praise.

 Remain in his love